Outdoor notes: Winter storms possibly will hurt pheasant and quail looking seasons

 Trip planners to be had.

-Hunters can plan their fall hunts by downloading journey planners at the Nebraska Game and Parks Commission’s internet site.
+Hunters can plan their fall hunts by downloading journey planners from the Nebraska Game and Parks Commission’s website.

-The printable, species-precise ride planners — to be had for prairie grouse, quail, pheasant, mule deer, and turkey — condense an expansion of information into pages.
+The printable, species-precise ride planners—available for prairie grouse, quail, pheasant, mule deer, and turkey—condense a lot of information into pages.

-Regions of the kingdom offering awesome looking and public get right of entry to possibilities are highlighted.
-They additionally advise lodging alternatives, highlight public lands and advocate different outside activities.
-Each ride planner also lists season dates, vital lets in, and other essential information.
+Highlighted are regions of the kingdom offering awesome looks and the public right of entry to possibilities.
+The ride planners advise lodging alternatives, highlight public lands, and advocate different outside activities.
+Each ride planner also lists season dates, vital lets, and other essential information.

-“Our substantial blended-bag possibilities and abundance of publicly available lands make us a vacation spot for plenty hunters each fall,” Laux said.
-“These ride planners make it greater convenient to plan your next reminiscence-making hunt and enjoy what Nebraska has to provide.”
+“Our substantial blended-bag possibilities and abundance of publicly available lands make us a vacation spot for plenty of hunters each fall,” Laux said.
+“These ride planners make it more convenient to plan your next reminiscence-making hunt and enjoy what Nebraska has to provide.”